Angle Icon

 Clinical Documentation Improvement: Strategies to Improve Care

-Clinical documentation improvement originally began as a billing-focused initiative decades ago, but it has evolved far beyond that for today’s clinicians.
+While CDI started as a billing-focused initiative decades ago, it's evolved far beyond that for today’s clinicians.

 Clinical documentation improvement is a systematic approach to ensuring that patient notes accurately reflect the care you provide.
 It involves: